iMouth/iMouth/README.md

 ### Hi!
 I'm Kelvin 👋

-I am a senior CS Student at the University of Arizona.
-I am a self taught Full Stack Developer.

-- 🔥 Looking for new opportunities in Software Engineering

 - 👨‍💻 My projects are available right here on Github.
 Check them out below!

 - 💬 Ask me about **anything!**

 - 📫 Contact me **kelvin.8.kast@gmail.com**

-- ⚡ Fun fact:  **I was born in Kenya 🇰🇪 and raised in the United States 🇺🇸**

 ### Langauges
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)